Bpetal8/zipline-rwanda-analysis/README.md

 **Section 4 — Fleet & battery health:** drone utilisation, battery cycle tracking, peak operating hours

 **Section 5 — Telemetry quality:** coverage gaps, step-jump detection, speed anomaly flagging, data completeness per flight

 ---

+### Key Findings

+Derived from the synthetic dataset generated for this project.

+- Adverse weather reduced delivery success rates by 18 percentage points compared to clear conditions (39% vs 57%)
+- Huye district recorded both the lowest flight volume (167 flights) and one of the lowest success rates (47.3%), indicating an underserved area
+- Workload is broadly distributed across the fleet — the top 3 drones account for only 16.8% of total flights, suggesting balanced utilisation
+- No step-jump or speed anomalies were detected in the telemetry dataset, confirming clean positional data across all 16,273 records

+---